hemanth-nag/Postman_Intern_Assignment/README.md

 * Clone the repo.
 * Move into the project folder.
 * In the terminal, type: 'python app.py' to run the flask app for api data extraction and viewing database.
+* If you want to run api extraction directly without the UI, type: 'python main.py'
 * Copy, paste the url 'http://localhost:5000/' onto your favorite internet browser.
 # Docker Run
 * Put this in the terminal: 'docker pull hemanthnag/public_api_scrap'